DARIAEngineering/clinic_finder/README.md

 ## Further goals
 * Make gem usable with ActiveRecord models directly, instead of via a yml file that requires maintenance
+* Fix dependency on user manually requiring geokit
 * Incorporate check for NAF only (the infrastructure is currently present as a default-false argument, but is not being used)
 * Create method for cheapest **and** closest, defined as the cheapest clinic of your three closest clinics
-* Create a method for easiest/fastest access via public transportation (this may require patient to provide full address, not just zip)
+* Create a method for easiest/fastest access via public transportation (this may require patient to provide full address, not just zip code)

 ## Measuring success